maxonthegit/PPspliT/README.md

 PPspliT would rotate it around the center of the container box, which is usually larger, thus giving the impression that the visible shape (the arc) has "wandered around".
-15. Exit/entry effects applied to shapes that are part of a slide layout are only partially supported.
+11. Exit/entry effects applied to shapes that are part of a slide layout are only partially supported.
 In fact, these shapes are turned into placeholders (instead of disappearing altogether) when one attempts to delete them.
-16. Adjustment of slide numbers on a PPTX file that is imported into PowerPoint
+12. Adjustment of slide numbers on a PPTX file that is imported into PowerPoint
 <=2003 using the Microsoft Office Compatibility Pack.
-17. Adjustment of (dynamic) slide numbers that appear in standard text boxes (i.e., only slide numbers appearing in special placeholder boxes that are defined in slide masters and inserted as headers/footers in the slide deck are recognized and supported).
+13. Adjustment of (dynamic) slide numbers that appear in standard text boxes (i.e., only slide numbers appearing in special placeholder boxes that are defined in slide masters and inserted as headers/footers in the slide deck are recognized and supported).
-18. ~~Handling of bullet symbols in itemized lists: bullets may sometimes be lost or replaced with other symbols due to PowerPoint issues in pasting paragraph formats and to the inability to access the picture currently used for a bullet.~~
-19. Animations in slide masters.
+14. Animations in slide masters.
-20. Something else I am not aware of.
+15. Something else I am not aware of.

 ---